Ciudad Obregón: City origins

 Cajeme Municipality has as its head Ciudad Obregón.
 Its first settlers established themselves in the neighborhood called Plano Oriente, as irrigation canals made by the Richardson company around 1910 and two years later, the South Pacific railroad established a station called Cajeme.
 The town of Cajeme was initially a part of Cocorit Municipality until its elevation to Municipal Seat on 28 September 1927.
 The first city government was established on 1 January 1928.
 The 28 July 1928 decree stated that "the city is known now with the name of Ciudad Obregón, the town formerly known as Cajeme."
 In 1937 another legislation stated that Cajeme be the name of the Municipality and Ciudad Obregón its seat.

-In 1950 Ciudad Obregon had a population on 120,000.
+In 1950, Ciudad Obregón had a population of 120,000.

 Roots and traditions

-The native Yaqui people are settled in eight towns, Potam, Huiribis, Torim, Cocorit, Bacum, Vicam, Rahum and Belem.
+The native Yaqui people are settled in eight towns: Potam, Huiribis, Torim, Cocorit, Bacum, Vicam, Rahum and Belem.
 7 km from the city is the first of the eight Yaqui towns that make the autonomous territory of these people known for their independent character, because it is one of the few American ethnic groups not dominated militarily by Spanish colonialists.

 Yaqui history informs the defense of their territory and culture, an ancestral culture enriched by rites and traditions of which the Deer Dance stands out, a symbolic representation of the hunt for this animal.

 Demographics

-Ciudad Obregón is the second largest city in Sonora (after state capital Hermosillo) with a 2010 census population of 298,625 People.
+Ciudad Obregón is the second largest city in Sonora (after state capital Hermosillo) with a 2010 census population of 298,625 people.
 Its municipality of Cajeme had a population of 409,310.

-As of 2005 the per capita income for the municipality of Cajeme was $10,940 and the Human Development Index was 0.8635.
+As of 2005, the per capita income for the municipality of Cajeme was $10,940 and the Human Development Index was 0.8635.

 Government and economy

 In Ciudad Obregón lies the seat of the municipal government of Cajeme.
 The government's exercise rests with the Municipal President and his cabinet, elected every three years.

-Of the twenty-one Congress of the State of Sonora,' Electoral Districts of the State of Sonora, the state electoral districts of Sonora, three correspond to the city.
+Of the 21 state electoral districts in the Congress of Sonora, three correspond to the city.
 The municipality of Cajeme has its own federal electoral district, the VI Federal Electoral District of Sonora of the Chamber of Deputies of the Congress of the Union of Mexico.

 The main economic activities in the entity are maquiladora, agriculture, livestock, [aquaculture], and trade.
 However, the fertile lands of the municipality favour agriculture and the services derived from it, such as its suppliers and their transport.
 Real estate and construction development has also had a major boom in the city that, because of its relatively recent foundation, has been able to be planned with wide avenues and modern urban development compared to other Sonorense cities.

 According to the national census prepared by the INEGI, the economically active population (PEA) in 2010 corresponds to 54.1% of the inhabitants of the municipality of whom 95% have an occupation.